-Peer Support Workers are individuals who have lived experience of overcoming substance misuse issues.
+Peer Support Workers are individuals who have lived experience of overcoming substance use issues.
 Through shared understanding and experiences, workers are able to offer practical and motivational support to individuals accessing the service.

-MELD has a team of 5 peer support worker’s, including a Senior Coordinator.
-This service is based in East Lothian and support is offered to individuals experiencing substance misuse difficulties who are:
+MELD has a team of peer support workers, including a Senior Coordinator.
+This service is based in East Lothian and support is offered to individuals experiencing substance use difficulties who are:

 - 18+ years old

 - Expressing a desire to change their alcohol and/or drug use

 What can a Peer Support Worker help me with?

 Our Peer Support Service links in with a range of agencies to offer support to individuals trying to move on from substance use issues.
 Peer Support Workers can provide practical support which includes supporting someone to attend appointments and/or group work.
 They can also encourage participation and engagement in other services in East Lothian that may be beneficial to an individual’s personal recovery journey.
 This includes a network of recovery-based services which can offer a range of internal and external interventions and support.

 How do I refer to the Peer Support Service?